TooTallNate/node-header-stack/README.md

 ## parser event 'headers' -> function(headers, leftover)

-Emitted when the end of the headers has been parsed. _headers_ is a `Headers` instance, which is a special Array subclass with other helper functions. _leftover_
+Emitted when the end of the headers has been parsed. _headers_ is a `Headers` instance, which is a special Array subclass with other helper functions. _leftover_ __may__ be a Buffer with any leftover data the Parser received before finishing, it will be the beginning of anything after the headers, and should be fed into whatever is parsing the Stream next.

 ## parser event 'error' -> function(err)